Looking for team building activities in Barcelona?

 How long does it last?

 You should allow approximately three hours.
 Afterward, most teams go for food or drinks, where we normally also hold a prize-giving ceremony.
-Usually, teams extend the night long beyond this ceremony.
-To enjoy the excitement, laughter and good vibe still lingering long after the treasure hunt is over.
+Usually, teams extend the night beyond this ceremony to enjoy the excitement, laughter, and good vibe still lingering long after the treasure hunt is over.

-Do you offer any other Barcelona team building activities?
+Do you offer any other team building activities in Barcelona?

-Hopefully, we’ve answered all your questions about our Barcelona team building treasure hunt.
-If we haven’t, get in touch and ask them – we’re always here to help.
+Hopefully, we’ve answered all your questions about our Photo Treasure Hunt.
+If we haven’t, please contact us.
+We’re here to help.

 In this blog, we explore The Born aka El Born and provide a taste of the different areas to be found in beautiful Barcelona.
 Along with some history, we’ve also included some of our top picks.
 Let’s dive in!